OCA/server-tools/keychain/README.rst

 Known issues / Roadmap
 ======================
 - Account inheritence is not supported out of the box (like define common settings for all environments)
-- It can be adapted to work with `server_environnement` modules
+- Adapted to work with `server_environnement` modules
-- Key expiration is not implemented
+- Key expiration
 - Multi key handling
 - Import passwords from data.xml

 Security
 ========
-Common sense : Odoo is not a safe place for storing any sensitive data.
+Common sense : Odoo is not a safe place for storing sensitive data.
+But sometimes you don't have much other possibilities.
+This module is designed to store credentials of things like carrier account, smtp, api keys... but definitively not for credits cards number, medical records et alia.

 By default, passwords are stored encrypted in the db using symetric encryption [Fernet : https://cryptography.io/en/latest/fernet/].
 The encryption key is stored in openerp.tools.config.

 Threats even with this module installed :

 - unauthorized odoo user want to access data: access is rejected by odoo security rules
+- authorized odoo user try to access data with rpc api : he get the passwords encrypted, he can't recover because the key and the decrypted password are not exposed through rpc
-- db is stolen : without the key it's currently pretty hard to recover the password
+- db is stolen : without the key it's currently pretty hard to recover the passwords
-- odoo is compromised: hacker can do what he wants with odoo : passwords of the current env can be easily decrypted
+- odoo is compromised (malicious module or vulnerability): hacker has access to python and can do what he wants with odoo : passwords of the current env can be easily decrypted
 - server is compromised: idem

 If your dev server is compromised, hacker can't decrypt your prod passwords since you have different keys between dev and prod.